rehierl/node-tree-outliner/88-todos.md

 # List of things to do

 **TODO**
-Allowing to let a type-2 section reach past its parent container is effectively adding a descendant of a presequent sibling to the context of a subsequent node.

-**TODO**
 no conflict in location of a section - sectioning node, first node, last node, etc.